nkz-soft/microservice-template/README.md

 [Specification](https://github.com/ardalis/Specification): Base class with tests for adding specifications to a DDD model.
 Also includes a default generic Repository base class with support for EF6 and EF Core.

 [Scrutor](https://github.com/khellang/Scrutor): Assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection.

+[RestSharp](https://github.com/restsharp/RestSharp) RestSharp is a lightweight HTTP client library.
+It's a wrapper around HttpClient, not a full-fledged client on its own.